gurinina/RNA-seq-analysis/lessons/04-DGE_DESeq2_analysis.md

 DESeq2 will automatically estimate the size factors when performing the differential expression analysis.
 However, if you have already generated the size factors using `estimateSizeFactors()`, as we did earlier, then DESeq2 will use these values.

-To normalize the count data, DESeq2 calculates size factors for each sample using the *median of ratios method* discussed previously in the ['Count normalization'](02_DGE_count_normalization.md) lesson.
+To normalize the count data, DESeq2 calculates size factors for each sample using the *median of ratios method* discussed previously in the Count normalization (Chapter \@ref(count-normalization)) lesson.

 #### MOV10 DE analysis: examining the size factors